Abdelrahman5243/articles/rtl-ltr-react.md

-# RTL/LTR Handling in React — The Complete Guide

 Most i18n tutorials stop at translating text.
-But if you're building for Arabic or Hebrew audiences, switching the language is only half the job — the *layout* has to flip too.
+But if you're building for Arabic audiences, switching the language is only half the job — the *layout* has to flip too.

 This guide covers everything I learned building bilingual (AR/EN) apps with proper RTL/LTR support.